Stream Load

 DISTRIBUTED BY HASH(typ_id) BUCKETS 10;

-You can directly load the ARRAY type from a text file into the table using a Stream Load job.
+With a Stream Load task, you can import the ARRAY type from a text file directly into the table:

 curl --location-trusted -u <doris_user>:<doris_password> \